BMW Key Driver Profile Explained

 - Settings > Profiles > Guest.

 How to show current profile at startup

-If you would rather select the desired profile at startup regardless of key used, change the following setting.
+If you would rather select the desired profile at startup regardless of the key used, change the following setting.

 - Settings > Profiles > Options > Display user list at startup

-This will show a list of key profiles each time you start the car and allow you select desired profile.
+This will show a list of key profiles each time you start the car and allow you to select desired profile.

 Watch the following video to learn more about BMW Profiles.